-For instance, goji berries contain more beta-carotene than carrots and more protein than wheat.
+For instance, goji berries contain more beta-carotene than carrot and more protein than wheat.

 It can be ingested in the form of capsules or dried berries, but if ever you can get a hold of fresh goji berries, 1 or 2 spoonfuls a day should go a long way in keeping you in top shape.

 Smart tip about goji berries